r-keenan/dotnet-books-pubsub/README.md

 Once you have your Postgres connection string set, restart the .Net Aspire project, and then the project will work.

-### Seed Data
+### Migrations & Seed Data

-If you wish to run the migrations, `cd` into the Books.API directory and run the following command while Books.AppHost is running
+If you wish to run the migrations, `cd` into the Books.API directory and run the following command while Books.AppHost is running.

 ```bash
 dotnet ef database update